sriharikapu/drs/readme.md

 ## Usage

-For an overview of the smart-contracts functionaltiy review the [wiki](https://github.com/Health-Nexus/drs/wiki).
+For an overview of the smart-contract's functionaltiy review the [wiki](https://github.com/Health-Nexus/drs/wiki).

 ## Credits